TheOdinProject/curriculum/README.md

 * Fix broken links.
 * Add new resource links you think would make a lesson better.
 * Work on entirely new lessons after getting approval.
+* This is a new feature!
+Trying out OSS contributing.

 **Happy Coding!**